Overlook Medical Center: History

-Overlook Hospital was founded in 1906 by Dr. William Henry Lawrence, Jr., who, at the age of 26, bought the Faitoute property on the "highest point in Summit" overlooking the Baltusrol Valley and which was only ten minutes walk away from the train station.
-He borrowed $15,000 from three civic leaders to build the three-story structure which housed an operating room, x-ray facility, and hydraulically powered elevator.
-The hospital began with 42 beds, and cost approximately $30,000 in total.
-The hospital was privately owned.
+Overlook Hospital was founded in 1906 by Dr. William Henry Lawrence, Jr. who purchased land on the "highest point in Summit" overlooking the Baltusrol Valley.
+There he built a three-story structure which housed an operating room, x-ray facility, and hydraulically powered elevator.
+This facility, which was privately owned, began with 42 beds and cost approximately $30,000 in total.
+The hospital established a nursing school in 1912.
+Further construction increased patient capacity to 148 beds by 1940.

-In the 1960s, doctors experimented with new techniques; in one instance, doctors authorized use of alcoholic beverages to delay the onset of contractions of a pregnant woman.
-The Valerie Fund Children's Center was established in 1977.
-When it opened, it was the first of its kind in New Jersey.
-By 1987, it had three doctors, three resident nurses, a social worker and support staff.
-It treats "youngsters with various forms of cancer and rare blood disorders."
-Overlook began a brain tumor center in 1999.
+In the 1960s, doctors experimented with new techniques.
+In one instance, doctors authorized use of alcoholic beverages to delay the onset of contractions of a pregnant woman.

-Description
+The Valerie Fund Children's Center treats juvenile cancer and rare blood disorders.
+Established in 1977, it was the first of its kind in New Jersey.

+in 1996 Overlook and Morristown Memorial Hospital merged and became Atlantic Health System.
+The Gerald J. Glasser Brain Tumor Center was established in 1999.

+Overlook completed a $197 million expansion program in 2025.
+In August 2026 management launched a three-year plan to upgrade the surgical facilities, including robotics capabilities; estimated expenditures are $97 million.

 Overview

 Overlook Medical Center is part of Atlantic Health which also runs the Morristown Medical Center.
-Overlook is located in Summit, NJ.